raamri/mautic/README.md

 1. [Download the repository zip][download-zip] then extract the zip to your web root.
 2. Run the `composer install` command to install the required packages.
+3. Run 'symfony server:start'
-3. Open your browser and complete the installation through the web installer.
+4. Open your browser and complete the installation through the web installer.

 If you get stuck, check our our [general troubleshooting][troubleshooting] page.
 Still no joy?
 Join our lively [Mautic Community][community] for support and answers.